 Thursday 18 July 2024 – Manchester, Hilton Deansgate

-The UK's first national business sustainability awards exclusively for small businesses
+The UK's first national sustainability awards exclusively for small businesses

 We celebrate the work of small businesses doing the right things for people and the planet – sometimes in small but highly effective ways.

 These businesses move the needle, helping us transform the economy into a more just and fair economy – one that is fit for the future.
-We celebrate their work and their impact and, through the awards, we’re helping to share their innovative ideas, stories and best practice.
+We celebrate their work and impact and facilitate sharing their innovative ideas and best practice.
 We hope that small businesses across the country can follow their lead.

 We are a nation of small businesses